goci-io/docker-terraform-images/README.md

 **Important:** You need to specify under which path/key the module should save its state file.
 Whenever you are running `terraform init` you need to pass `-backend-config=key=<module-name>/terraform.tfstate` to avoid collisions.

 To overwrite the terraform action executed on the modules, change the commands passed to the entrypoint.
+When executing with `destroy` action the modules are destroyed in the reverse order.

 #### Example